Wildlife Safaris and Photography Holidays in Borneo, Kenya and Tanzania

 Lush grasslands of the Ngorongoro Crater.

-Safaris in Borneo
+Incredible wildlife in Borneo

 Come explore the world’s oldest rainforests in the heart of Borneo.
 We also offer several different itineraries as well as beskpoke safaris in this unique location.
 Wild Borneo focuses on travel deep into the jungles of Sabah and then to Sarawak for a chance to spot wild orangutans.
 In Sabah, you will have the opportunity to meet with the remote Penan tribe and then head by boat to Mulu National Park on a village-to-village trek.